How action mapping can change your design process

 5. As a group, you analyze why the behaviors aren’t happening, confirm that training will actually solve the problem, and identify how the training will be supported by managers, workplace changes, and other improvements.

-11. Once the material is being used by learners, you or the client begins measuring its impact, and you revise it as necessary.
+11. Once the material is being used by learners, you and the client begin measuring its impact, and you revise it as necessary.

 The above list makes it look like action mapping takes longer, and it will take longer if you’re not doing much analysis now.
 However, the rest of the process can actually go more quickly than conventional course design.
 You save time by: